 Committees for Areas of Concentration: Several standing committees of the faculty oversee areas of concentration.
 These include committees for Areas of Concentration in Gender Studies, International Studies, Multicultural American Studies, and Teacher Education (see Area of Concentration).
 Where appropriate, these standing committees may seek expertise outside their membership to assist in the evaluation of proposals and to serve as oral examiners.
 A student seeking to arrange a concentration in an area not represented by a standing committee will assemble an ad hoc committee of at least three faculties from two departments.

 A student will normally declare his area of concentration during his sophomore year.
 The deadline for declaring an area of concentration overseen by a standing committee is set by that committee and may be as early as the fall of the sophomore year (see Area of Concentration).
 The deadline for declaring an area of concentration overseen by an individualized committee is mid semester of the fall semester of the junior year.
 With the approval of his committee, changes within a declared area of concentration may be made by filing a change of Area Concentration Form with the Registrars Office as late as mid semester of the fall semester of the senior year.
 Changes after that time may be made only by petition to the Curriculum Appeals Committee

-For graduation, students must pass a minimum of 34 semester course credits and earn at least a 2.00 cumulative grade point average in all courses taken for grade at Wabash College, other than physical education.
-At least 24 of these credits must have been successfully completed at Wabash College.
+For graduation students must pass a minimum of 34 semester courses and earn at least a 2.00 cumulative grade point average in all courses taken for grade at Wabash College, other than physical education.
+At least 24 of these courses must have been successfully completed at Wabash College.
 Credit earned in approved off-campus study or by Wabash examination will be counted as Wabash course credits.
 (See Senior Requirements section).